You’re gonna want to save more of your leftover grease after you see what clever folks on the interwebs are doing with it.

 But first, some words of wisdom I’ve garnered in my hours of reading up on the subject:

 - Remember to always use caution when there’s fire around – if you don’t already have at least one fire extinguisher, this is your reminder from nagging Auntie Nancy.
-Please go get one already – this is the best seller with top ratings.
+Please go get one already – this one is a good starter if you haven’t already got one.

 - If you’re using leftover fat, be sure to schmaltz it – that is, strain it through a coffee filter (you do have a stockpile of these, yes?) or an old t-shirt.
 Getting rid of the bits will help extend the life of the fat and make it burn cleaner.